Han River BBQ at Arisu Manchan: Seoul Dining Guide & Review

 • Grill plates are not replaced (unlike usual Korean BBQ restaurants).

-In a typical Korean BBQ place, you often get free side refills, grill plate changes, charcoal swaps, and you can even grill kimchi directly.
-Arisu Manchan is different: it’s a BBQ market experience with set rules.
-Some may find that inconvenient, but grilling outdoors while facing the Han River is a special trade-off — it’s about making a one-of-a-kind memory, not endless banchan ^^
+In a typical Korean BBQ restaurant, you often get free side refills, grill plate changes, charcoal swaps, and more table service.
+Arisu Manchan is different: it’s a BBQ market experience with clearer rules.
+Some people find it inconvenient — but the trade-off is huge: outdoor charcoal grilling with a Han River view.
+It’s about making a one-of-a-kind memory, not endless banchan.^^

 Grilled meat and sausages at Arisu Manchan BBQ in Seoul

-Juicy pork cuts and assorted sausages sizzling over charcoal.πŸ˜‹
+Juicy pork cuts and assorted sausages sizzling over charcoal.

 1. Use the tongs to place the meat and sausages on the grill.

-2. Sprinkle a little salt on the meat.
+2. Sprinkle a little salt (don’t overdo it).

-3. When both sides are partly cooked, cut the meat into pieces with scissors.
+3. When both sides are partly cooked, cut the meat into bite-size pieces with scissors.

 6. Move cooked pieces to the side where the fire is weaker.